top of page

 Orofacial Myofunctional Therapy 101

-You’ve Got Questions - I’ve Got Answers
+You’ve Got Questions - We've Got Answers

-Myofunctional Therapy?
+What is Myofunctional Therapy?

 • Poor sleep/ chronic fatigue